Archive

 I’m referring of course to experts, lawyers and other professional nanny types who will now review the safety of the cruise ship industry.
 There will be countless studies commissioned to determine how to prevent such an accident and to assess the safety of travellers.
 While we all know that the root cause is operator error, no doubt the results of exhaustive studies will result in numerous new procedures to be imposed on future travellers.
 Higher costs due to ‘safety fees’ will be a given.
 The real nuisance will be the new safety procedures mandated by regulators.
 The most annoying one will be the requirement to wear life jackets throughout the trip, even while sleeping.
 You never know.
 As it is, cruisers have to sign a lengthy waiver upon boarding anyway.
 Sailing on a cruise ship arguably isn’t as safe as say, sitting in one’s living room, but it ain’t bungee jumping either.

 The cruise ship industry spends billions of dollars to build ships with the most technologically advanced materials, navigation systems and implement the most stringent naval protocols.
-The last time a big cruise ship sunk was almost 100 years ago in 1912 when the Titanic brushed up against an iceberg.
+The last time a big cruise ship sank was almost 100 years ago in 1912 when the Titanic brushed up against an iceberg.
 Over the past 100 years, there have been hundreds of thousands of voyages by cruise ships without any big disasters thanks to improvements in materials, technology and techniques.
 (The Poseidon Adventure doesn’t count ) Despite this, all it takes is one human screw up to negate all of those efforts.
 So, as in all aspects of our modern life, procedures will be implemented on the many because of the stupid actions of a few.

 Most jurisdictions now ban the use of mobile phones in cars because apparently, people can’t be trusted to drive and carry a conversation at the same time.
 While eating, applying makeup, fiddling with the stereo, shaving or arguing with the spouse is ok, talking is not.
 Recently, there was reported the ‘alarming’ statistic that there was a big jump in fatalities involving people wearing earpieces while walking along roads.
 It’s a fair bet that there will be laws passed against this soon.
 Either the wearing of headphones will be banned or people will be required to wear big reflectors on the back of their heads.